NHL on NBC: 2011–21 contract

 On April 19, 2011, after ESPN, Turner Sports, and Fox Sports placed bids, NBC Sports announced it had reached a ten-year extension to its television contract with the NHL (through the 2020–21 season) worth nearly $2 billion over the tenure of the contract.
-The contract would cover games on both NBC and Versus; the channel had become a sister network to NBC via Comcast's acquisition of NBC Universal, and was to imminently be rebranded under the NBC Sports name.
-The channel would eventually rebrand as NBC Sports Network (NBCSN) in January 2012.
+The contract would cover games on both NBC and Versus; the channel became a sister network to NBC via Comcast's acquisition of NBC Universal, and was imminently rebranded under the NBC Sports name.
+The channel eventually rebranded as NBC Sports Network (NBCSN) in January 2012.
 Beginning in the 2011–12 season, the NHL on Versus branding was dropped in preparation for the channel's rebranding as NBCSN, with its broadcasts now carrying the NHL on NBC branding and production.

 The terms of the deal included: